Brettles/midihubv2/README.md

  - fix-stuck-notes.py - This runs on the instance and receives SQS messages from the Lambda function above.
 When it receives a port number and note "range" it sends NoteOff messages to the port to clear any "stuck" notes.
  - update-latency.py - A script that runs on the instance.
 It trawls the log files from `rtpmidi` and sends the contents to a DynamoDB database.
 Scheduled to run via cron once every minute.
  - create-s3-bucket.py - After the instance has been created this runs to create a S3 bucket with a unique name; link the CloudFront distirbution to it; set up secure access (the S3 bucket is not public; only CloudFront can access it); and uploads the HTML file after modifying it with the API Gateway endpoint URL.
 Note that if you are not deploying in the `us-east-1` region it make take some time (hours) for the CloudFront/S3 pair to work correctly.
+ - midi-monitor.py - A troubleshooting tool to see what is being received on specific also ports.
+Find the name of the existing ports by running `aconnect -l` then use the port name (e.g. 'midiHub-GroupOne-5040') as a parameter to this utility.
+It will display notes currently playing the the MIDI channels they are playing on.
+Press ^C to exit.

 The intention is that you can run this solution when you need it and shut it down when you don't.
 To shut the solution down, you can go into the [EC2 console](https://console.aws.amazon.com/ec2/), select the instance labelled `midiHubv2` then choose "Instance state" (top-right of the browser window) and click "Stop instance".
 You'll notice there is a "Start instance" choice there too - that's how you can restart the virtual machine running MidiHub.